LukisKhan/PhysicsLab/README.md

 ## Functionality & MVP

 Users can select one topic mentioned above and will be able to:
-1. See a demo of the equation as it would appear in the physical world
+1. See a demo of the equation as it would appear in the physical world.
-2. Change input into an equation
+2. Change inputs of an equation.
-3. Equations with missing a varible can be solved and visualized
+3. Equations with missing varible(s) can be solved and visualized.
-4. Each topic/equation will be have a separate solver and animation
+4. Each topic/equation will be have a separate solver and animation.

 ![WireFrame](/images/PhysicsLab.png)

 ## Architecture and Technologies

 The following technologies are used:
-1. JavaScript logic and solver
+1. JavaScript logic and solver.
-2. Canvas for animation
+2. Canvas for animation.

 ## Bonus Feature